What Is Cognitive Behavioral Therapy?

 - Overcoming emotional issues related to violence, abuse, or neglect

-- Dealing with serious or chronic medical illness
+- Managing severe or chronic medical illness

 - Managing chronic physical symptoms